This 16 day tour, starts and ends in Dubrovnik, Croatia, and also visits Albania, Bosnia and Herzegovina, Greece, Macedonia, Montenegro and Serbia.

-At 13:00, head out on a guided walk along the city walls, enjoying views of the Adriatic Sea.
+We drive along beautiful southern coast of Croatia to Dubrovnik, another UNESCO World Heritage site and a city legendary for its well-preserved stone walls, and is often referred to as the 'Pearl of the Adriatic'.
+On arrival, head out on a guided walk along the city walls, enjoying views of the Adriatic Sea.
 You'll also visit Big Onofrio's Fountain, built by the European architect Onofrio della Cava in the 15th century to supply water to the city, the 13th century Franciscan monastery and the Sponza and Rector's Palaces.
-At the end of your journey, perhaps you'd prefer to simply unwind on a beach.

-The afternoon will be for gentle walking tour of the center, visit Kale Fortress, the Church of the Holy Savior with its iconostas, one of the finest samples of traditional walnut woodcarving, Old Bazaar and Stone Bridge.
+Early departure from Belgrade towards the capital of Macedonia, Skopje.
+In the afternoon will have a gentle walking tour of the city center, visit Kale Fortress, the Church of the Holy Savior with its iconostas, one of the finest samples of traditional walnut woodcarving, Old Bazaar and Stone Bridge.

 This morning, we drive to Ohrid, this UNESCO world heritage site is known as the 'Macedonian Jerusalem' due to its large number of churches.
 Nestled on the shores of a large lake which is renowned for the clarity of its water.
-Discover highlights of Ohrid, The church of St. Sofia (11th century), the most eminent mediaeval monument in Macedonia with magnificent Byzantine fresco paintings and St. Clement Church with its icon of Annunciation.
+Our local tour guide will help us discover highlights of Ohrid, The church of St. Sofia (11th century), the most eminent mediaeval monument in Macedonia with magnificent Byzantine fresco paintings and St. Clement Church with its icon of Annunciation.

 Today we set off towards Thessaloniki, famous for its UNESCO listed Paleochristian and Byzantine Monuments and the foreshore lined with cafes, cocktail lounges, bars and restaurants.

-Today, we drive along the beautiful southern coast of Croatia to Dubrovnik.
-Along the way we stop at Kotor, which is set on the beautiful Bay of Kotor and is a UNESCO World Heritage site.
-Amongst the sights to see are the well-preserved Old Town and its city walls, along which you can walk, and the Cathedral of Saint Tryphon (built in 1166).
-We continue on to Dubrovnik.
-Upon arrival to Dubrovnik our tour concludes an you can be transferred to the airport.
+We continue to Kotor, which is set on the beautiful Bay of Kotor and is a UNESCO World Heritage site.
+Amongst the sights to see, at Kotor, are the well-preserved Old Town and its city walls, along which you can walk, and the Cathedral of Saint Tryphon, built in 1166.